Przemysł II: Coalition and fatherhood

-According to the theory of historian Oswald Balzer, around 1287 and by inspiration of Archbishop Jakub of Gniezno, treaty of mutual inheritance was agreed on between Leszek II the Black, Henryk IV Probus, Przemysł II and Henry III of Głogów.
+According to the theory of historian Oswald Balzer, around 1287 and by inspiration of Archbishop Jakub of Gniezno, a treaty of mutual inheritance was agreed on between Leszek II the Black, Henry Probus, Przemysł II and Henry III of Głogów.
 Balzer's theory gained immense popularity among historians.
 This view is refuted by Władysław Karasiewicz and Jan Baszkiewicz.
-However, doesn't completely exclude the possibility that during this period an agreement could have been concluded between Przemysł II and Henryk IV Probus, evidenced by the fact that the Duke of Wrocław voluntary returned of lands Ołobock and Wieluń to Przemysł II in his will.
+However, it doesn't completely exclude the possibility that during this period an agreement could have been concluded between Przemysł II and Henryk IV Probus, evidenced by the fact that the Duke of Wrocław voluntarily returned the lands Ołobock and Wieluń to Przemysł II in his will.

-On 14 May 1288 at the Congress of Rzepce the alliance between Przemysł II and Mestwin II was further strengthened.
+On 14 May 1288, at the Congress of Rzepce, the alliance between Przemysł II and Mestwin II was further strengthened.
 In July, the Duke of Greater Poland visited the seriously ill Leszek II the Black in Kraków.
 The matters discussed in this visit are unknown.

-The first and only child of Przemysł II was born in Poznań on 1 September 1288: a daughter, named Richeza, who later became queen of Bohemia and Poland as the wife of Wenceslaus II and after his death, of Rudolph I. The news of the birth of her daughter were also the latest information about Duchess Richeza.
+The first and only child of Przemysł II was born in Poznań on 1 September 1288: a daughter, named Richeza, who later became queen of Bohemia and Poland as the wife of Wenceslaus II and after his death, of Rudolf I. The news of the birth of her daughter was also the latest information about Duchess Richeza.
 She certainly died after that date and before 13 April 1293, when Przemysł II entered into his third and last marriage.
 It seems that Przemysł II had deep and strong feelings for his second wife.
 This is evidenced not only by the fact that he give their daughter the name of the mother, but also by a document issued on 19 April 1293 where he ceded to the Bishopric of Poznań the village of Kobylniki as payment for a lamp lit eternally at his second wife's tomb.